martysama0134/how-to-cython-mt2/README.md

 You have two solutions based on how your source files are written:

-- You can easily copy the one used by ScriptLib into the Python<module>Manager.cpp file like this:
+- You can easily copy the one used by ScriptLib into the Python<modulename>Manager.cpp file like this:

   ```
 .\Srcs\Client>findstr /SC:"Python.h" *.h *.cpp